walterfreeman/phy211/final-study.md

 ### Comprehensive notes from a student

-Our coach AJ Bekoe has a comprehensive set of notes that she wrote last year as a study guide (when she was a student).
+Our coach AJ Bekoe has a <a href="AJ-notes.pdf">comprehensive set of notes that she wrote last year as a study guide</a> (when she was a student).
 She's revised them this year a little bit, and asked me to provide them to you in case you'd like to look at them.

 **A word of warning:** These are ultimately AJ's notes that she created for herself based on the way that    physics makes sense to her.